Friday, September 12, 2025

 Eventually, I gave up.
 I told myself maybe this is it.
 Maybe Allah wants me to focus on being the best mother and wife I can be.
 Maybe this chapter—unexpected as it is—is where I'm meant to serve wholeheartedly.

-And maybe, just maybe, that's not a loss, but a quiet kind of purpose.
+And maybe, just maybe, that's not a loss, but a calm sense of direction.

 Eris & Elysia's birthday, 2021 — cake and cupcakes by yours truly πŸ’–